zivoy/AdaptiveMapping/README.md

 mapName.map(value, mapToMin, mapToMax);
 ```
-The QueueSize defualts to 11 and I found that that is more then enough for most cases, so you can leave that empty.
+The QueueSize defaults to 11, which is more than enough for most cases, so you can leave it empty.
 The DataLifeTime is the time (in milliseconds)
-it should hold the values fro before they expire, change this depending on your use case.
+it should hold the values before they expire.
+Change this depending on your use case, a small project might only need a couple of seconds or minutes, but an installation might need it to be in the hours.

-call the map function on the object, passing it the value and the min and max you would like to map the range to.
+Call the map function on the object, passing it the value and the min and max you would like to map the range too.

-see [sample.ino](https://github.com/zivoy/AdaptiveMapping/blob/master/examples/sample/sample.ino) example for a full implimentation.
+see [sample.ino](https://github.com/zivoy/AdaptiveMapping/blob/master/examples/sample/sample.ino) example for a full implementation.